dvklopfenstein/goatools_simulation/README.md

 enriched study genes, especially when the study groups contain more genes or when the study groups contain a higher percentage of enriched genes.
-The simulated FDR can be as high as alpha, but becomes smaller as the percentage of false nulls (general population unenriched genes) drops.
+The simulated FDR can be as high as alpha, but becomes smaller as the proportion of false nulls (general population unenriched genes) drops.

 ### References